GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 If there is an ally in the combat, the ally and its followers will join the hero team but not controlled by the player.

 ### Front
-- When a character cast non-long-range spells, it will go to the front.
+- When a character cast non-ranged skills, it will go to the front.
-- Spell with target type of Mono can only pick enemy in the front as target unless there is no enemy in the front.
+- Skills with target type "Mono" can only pick enemy in the front as target unless there is no enemy in the front.

-### Armor Breaking
+### Posture
-When character armor reduces to 0, it stops action for 2 turns then recovers armor to default armor value
+Character's posture will take same amount of damage as HP, When character posture reduces to 0, it retreats to the back and cannot action for 1 turn (turn count can be set in the script setting panel).

 <br>
 <br>